 Add specific concrete actions the skill covers, e.g., 'Defines SQLAlchemy models, configures connection pools, creates Alembic migrations, implements repository and unit of work patterns.'

-Reframe the trigger list as a 'Use when...' clause with context, e.g., 'Use when the user needs to set up or modify SQLAlchemy models, write database migrations with Alembic, or implement async database access patterns.'
+Reframe the trigger list into a 'Use when...' clause, e.g., 'Use when the user needs help with SQLAlchemy ORM setup, database migrations with Alembic, async database connections, or repository/unit of work patterns in Python.'

 | Dimension | Reasoning | Score |